Reducing the time necessary to hone acoustic performance for luxury vessels

 “To give an example, the NVH report for the Princess 40-meter is more than 40 pages.
 There is quite a lot of data to manage and the reporting capabilities in Simcenter Testlab really help to automate this process.
 This wasn’t possible before.”

-Simcenter and Teamcenter are part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Simcenter and Teamcenter are part of the Siemens Xcelerator business platform of software, hardware and services.

 The Simcenter advantage